Getting an Interview

 Now if I would have heard within the first two weeks some kind of update that they were still interviewing candidates, I would have been completely fine and even more willing to accept that I did not get the job.
 However, after being strung along for an entire month with no update, I really lost respect for their HR process.
 Not something I want to deal with again.

-Interview Question – After speaking about some work I had produced at my previous job, I was asked to evaluate my supervisor's decisions on the direction of the campaign.
-View Answer
+- After speaking about some work I had produced at my previous job, I was asked to evaluate my supervisor's decisions on the direction of the campaign.
+1 Answer

-I applied online and the process took a day – interviewed at Goodby, Silverstein & Partners in June 2010.
+I applied online.
+The process took 1 day – interviewed at Goodby, Silverstein & Partners (San Francisco, CA) in June 2010.

-I applied through an employee referral and the process took a day – interviewed at Goodby, Silverstein & Partners in March 2010.
+I applied through an employee referral.
+The process took 1 day – interviewed at Goodby, Silverstein & Partners (San Francisco, CA) in March 2010.

 I only had a day of interviews.
 It was a rapid fire of four different employees from varied levels within Goodby.
 They expect you to have a lot of questions, so be prepared to ask.
 They'll judge you if you don't have a good set prepared.
 You should ask about everything from how people like their jobs to what the group / project dynamics are.
 They're busy people, so don't waste their time with generic questions either.